FutureShockco/crosswars.docs/game.md

 ![](/img/help/image47.jpg)

 To be able to play the game, a person needs to log in or sign up.
-This is possible by connecting the DrugWars account with those on Facebook, Google, Vkontakte, or Steemit through the services of Steem Connect.
+This is possible by connecting the CrossWars account with those on Facebook, Google, Vkontakte, or Steemit through the services of Steem Connect.
 Logging in to the game is completely free of charge.
 To log in, visit https://drugwars.io/ and click on Login, when the screen with different login options appears, click on the one you prefer and follow the logical instructions.

 Once a player is logged in, he or she can continue to personalize his account and settings by choosing a nickname, profile picture, and alert options.
 There is also a referral link available which can be sent to people so the player receives an additional bonus.

 ## User Settings

-Settings are located in the bottom left menu on the DrugWars platform.
+Settings are located in the bottom left menu on the CrossWars platform.

 ### Settings